WenchYu/MSanalyst/README.md

 # MSanalyst
-This repository contains the original source code of MSanalyst
+This repository contains the original source code of MSanalyst.
 ![MSanalystlogo](MSanalyst_logo.jpg)

 # Installation
-Installing the stand-alone version from this repository
+You can use the [online version](https://msanalyst.net/) or installing the stand-alone version from this repository
 ```bash
 # Downloading msanalyst library using command or manually
 wget --no-check-certificate 'https://drive.google.com/file/d/1w6HF3w1KIJlTz_QaVqqtN1BzkGDhDgzw/view?usp=sharing'